Noise-tolerant learnability of shallow quantum circuits from statistics and the cost of quantum pseudorandomness: Preliminaries

 and we also have the following relation between the fidelity and trace distance.

-\end{definition} Next, we define two notions of distance between quantum channels.
-The first one is the diamond distance, which is a worst-case distance over all states, while the other distance is the average infidelity of the output states of the channels over Haar-random inputs. \begin{definition}[Diamond norm and diamond distance] For a quantum process $\mathcal{E}: \mathcal{S}_N \rightarrow \mathcal{S}_N$, and $I$ the identity operator in $\mathcal{M}_{N,N}$, we define the diamond norm $\norm{\text{ . }}_\diamond$
+\end{definition} Next, we define the two distances between quantum channels that we will consider in this work.
+The first one is the diamond distance, which is a worst-case distance over all states, while the other distance is the average infidelity of the output states of the channels over Haar-random inputs. \begin{definition}[Diamond norm and diamond distance] For a quantum process $\mathcal{E}: \mathcal{S}_N \rightarrow \mathcal{S}_N$, and $\mathcal{I}$ the identity superoperator acting on $\mathcal{M}_{N,N}$, we define the diamond norm $\|\cdot\|_\diamond$